OWASP/owasp.github.io/pages/supporters/benefits.md

 ### Job Posting Board

 Available for Platinum and Gold Corporate Supporters.
-Company logo and URL for your hiring page are displayed on OWASP's Job Posting web page.
+Company logo and URL to your hiring page are displayed on OWASP's Job Posting web page.